Azure/Industrial-IoT/docs/architecture.md

    ![How OPC Twin works](media/twin3.png)

-1. The [OPC Twin Microservice](services/twin.md) REST interface can also be used to create monitored items and subscriptions inside the OPC Publisher module.
+1. The [OPC Twin Microservice](services/twin.md) REST interface can also be used to create monitored items and subscriptions inside the [OPC Publisher](publisher.md) module.
 The OPC Publisher sends variable changes and events in the OPC UA server as telemetry to Azure IoT Hub.
-For more information about OPC Publisher, see the [OPC Publisher](https://github.com/Azure/iot-edge-opc-publisher) repository on GitHub.

    ![How OPC Twin works](media/twin4.png)